material-motion/material-motion/concepts/primitives.md

 ## Connecting primitives

 We use “**to drive**” to refer to the idea of *an output from one primitive being fed into the input of another*.
-This enables the expression of novel interactions such as a gesture driving a Timeline that is driving a collection of Tweens.
+This enables the expression of novel interactions such as a gesture driving a Timeline that is driving a collection of tweens.

 #### Primitives that can drive Timelines